Enseiji Temple

 Google Maps

 Enseiji Temple is located in the former castle town area, about two kilometers from Higashi-Hagi Station.
-You can reach it in about 10 minutes by bicycle (bike rentals are available around the station) or 30 minutes on foot.
+You can reach it in about 10 minutes by bicycle (bike rentals are available near the station) or in 30 minutes on foot.
 It is also accessible by the Maru Bus.

 Reviews